 Francesca Passeri (Director of Public Affairs)

 Francesca has a solid background in regional development and European Affairs.
 She joined ECN in February 2016 and, having previously worked for the Emilia-Romagna Delegation to the EU, she has a strong interest in dissemination of knowledge about crowdfunding through regional and local authorities.
-She is responsible for advocacy and the roll out of the national strategic groups, including their training activities, within ECN.
-She is focused on exploring synergies and possibilities for the integration of crowdfunding into European Structural and Investment Funds.
+She is responsible for advocacy and the roll out of the national strategic groups and technical assistance, within ECN.
+She is focused on exploring synergies and possibilities for the integration of crowdfnding into European Structural and Investment Funds.
 She holds a Master’s Degree in International Relations from the University of Bologna, where she focused on researching the potential of crowdfunding for regional development from a European perspective.
 Francesca is a member of the Executive Board of ECN.

 Dr Conny Weber joined ECN in March 2016 and is responsible for our current and future European Commission projects.
 She has an extensive background in the field of innovation management and experience with EC projects’ management, due to her activities within the ISN – Innovation Service Network Group (since 2006).
 Her work and research topics are mainly related to innovative business models and alternative financing instruments, enhancing access to finance for entrepreneurs and SMEs.
 She holds a degree in information science from Saarland University (Germany).
 And a PhD in business studies from Karl-Franzens University Graz (Austria).